GarangiHemalatha/Spam-Mail-Detection/README.md

-# Spam mail detector using ML
+# Spam mail detection using ML
 This Model can detect any kind of spam mail.
 Here i use ML Algorithm.